Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems

 \section{Introduction}

-Recommender systems ~\cite{koren2008factorization,koren2009matrix,liu2018illuminating,wu2022survey} have become crucial tools for information filtering in various online applications, such as e-commerce, advertising, and online videos.
-Among them, sequential recommender systems (SRS) ~\cite{huang2018improving,wang2019sequential,li2017neural,liu2022one,singer2022sequential} have become increasingly prevalent due to their ability to capture long-term and short-term user interests.
+Recommender systems ~\citep{koren2009matrix,liu2018illuminating,zhang2025comprehensive,zhang2024learning} have become crucial tools for information filtering in various online applications, such as e-commerce, advertising, and online videos.
+Among them, sequential recommender systems (SRS) ~\citep{li2017neural,liu2022one,singer2022sequential,zhang2024learning2} have become increasingly prevalent due to their ability to capture long- and short-term user interests~\cite{cheng2021learning}.

-So far, many efforts have been devoted to sequential recommendation, ranging from early matrix factorization and Markov chain based method \cite{rendle2010factorizing} to state-of-the-art deep neural network models, including recurrent neural networks (RNNs) \cite{hidasi2015session,hidasi2016parallel}, convolutional neural networks (CNNs) \cite{tang2018personalized,yuan2019simple}, and self-attentive models \cite{kang2018self,sun2019bert4rec}.
-Meanwhile, the effectiveness and efficiency of the generative loss (i.e., auto-regressive loss)~\cite{yuan2019simple} in SRS tasks have been widely demonstrated in these approaches.
+So far, many efforts have been devoted to sequential recommendation, ranging from early matrix factorization and Markov chain based method \citep{rendle2010factorizing} to state-of-the-art deep neural network models~\cite{cheng2022towards}, including recurrent neural networks (RNNs) \citep{hidasi2015session,hidasi2016parallel}, convolutional neural networks (CNNs) \citep{tang2018personalized,yuan2019simple}, and self-attentive models \citep{kang2018self,sun2019bert4rec,li2021lightweight}.
+Meanwhile, the effectiveness and efficiency of the generative loss (i.e., auto-regressive loss)~\citep{yuan2019simple} in SRS tasks have been widely demonstrated in these approaches.
 Despite their remarkable success, these methods often consider from a model perspective while treating all historical behaviors as uniformly positive.
-In fact, this may lead to sub-optimal performance as items in the sequences are usually of unequal importance on shaping user interests~\cite{zhang2013optimizing}.
-That is because that the motivation behind the user behaviors are often very complex and multifaceted.
-For example, some interactions on online platforms may be driven by a herd mentality, specific purchasing needs or even the result of mis-clicks, while others may represent the user's true preferences.
+In fact, this may lead to sub-optimal performance as items in the sequences are usually of unequal importance on shaping user interests~\citep{zhang2013optimizing}.
+For instance, purchased items should hold more significance than merely clicked ones.
+Moreover, the motivations behind the same action (e.g. clicking) can also be very complex and multifaceted.
+Interactions on online platforms may sometimes be driven by a herd mentality or could even be the result of mis-clicks, while in other cases, they may accurately represent a user's genuine interests.